Skip to main content

 Gavial/ Gharial

-Nepal, time-limited, 2020
+Nepal, time-unlimited, since 2020

 The gharial or gavial nowadays only exists in Nepal and northern India.
 Both populations are listed as Critically Endangered by IUCN.
 Characteristically for this species is the narrow, elongated snout, which ends in a hollow bulbous in males.
 This protuberance is used for vocalization – the males’ amplified hissing sounds can be heard up to one km away.